ssha21-code/cannon-clash/README.md

   - Charge/Shoot: Key Space
   - Move Turret Left: Key Q OR Left Mouse Button
   - Move Turret Right: Key E OR Right Mouse Button
+* There is also a hidden debug mode, which can be toggled by pressing F3.
+* In the debug mode, the positions of the game entities are shown with a blue circle, and the hitboxes of the game entities are shown with red lines and rectangles.
+* The Player's goal is to take down as many SniperCars as possible, collect coins, use decision–making skills to purchase drones, and to stay alive for as long as possible.
+* I hope all the users have as much fun playing my game, just as I had fun designing it.